 The slight limitation of the model is that currently, it does not take into account any long-term damage to infrastructure, defences, and land which may mean that it is not possible to anticipate the effects of these dramatic failures.
 Examples could include non-clearing of culverts, pump failures, or lack of river dredging.
 It is hoped that in time these data sources could also be added to the model.
 At the moment, however, the data is not collected.

 We are hopeful that we will get funding to further develop Flood Event Model in the near future.
 Several candidate areas have put themselves forward and are trying to gather the necessary data.
 If you think you can help, either by providing ideas for development or sources of funding, then we’d be all too happy to talk.
 Comments would be appreciated below!

 Thanks for reading,

 It is noted that this week the Prime Minister spoke about spending £2.3bn on flood defences over the course of the current parliament with an additional £40m being spent on Yorkshire’s specific problems.
 It seems he agrees with me that ‘a complete rethink is needed’.
-The change to a predictive analytic system based on current and historic data would provide this rethink.
+The change to a predictive analytic system based on current and historical data would provide this rethink.

 To create the proof of concept for Hampshire cost £50,000.
 An estimate for the entire UK is around £1m.
-This would allow much of the rest of the spending to be focussed on areas where it would make a difference, prioritise the infrastructure that will actually help and also identify currently unaffected areas where increasingly chaotic weather might begin to cause new problems.
+This would allow much of the rest of the spending to be focussed on areas where it would make a difference, prioritise the infrastructure that will actually help, and also identify currently unaffected areas where increasingly chaotic weather might begin to cause new problems.